shankel3443/2017-Beer-Brewery-Investigation-in-the-US/README.md

 - Duy Nguyen

 ### Purpose of Our Project
 The CEO and CFO of a major brewing company have provided our team with a dataset for nationwide statistics of beers and breweries.
-Our job as data scientists are to perform a throughough investigation into this data.
+Our job as data scientists are to perform a thorough investigation into this data.

 Things we have found include but are not limited to:
 - Outlining the data through graphical means